Ichalkaranji Municipal Corporation

-The Ichalkaranji Municipal Corporation is D grade Municipal Corporation of Kolhapur District, Maharashtra, the governing body of the city of Ichalkaranji.
+The Ichalkaranji Municipal Corporation (IMC) is D grade Municipal Corporation of Kolhapur District, Maharashtra, the governing body of the city of Ichalkaranji.
 The municipal corporation consists of democratically elected members, is headed by a mayor and administers the city's infrastructure, public services and supplies.
 Members from the state's leading various political parties hold elected offices in the corporation.

-In 2022, Maharashtra State cabinet decided to elevate Ichalkaranji to municipal corporation as city crossed of 287,570 population in 2011 census.
-First election for the Municipal Corporation was yet to be conducted, after the predecessor City Council's term ended.
-Ichalkaranji Municipal Corporation has been formed with functions to improve the infrastructure of town.
+In 2022, the Maharashtra State cabinet decided to elevate Ichalkaranji to a Municipal Corporation, as the city’s population surpassed 287,570 in the 2011 census.
+While the administration was initially managed by an appointed commissioner, the first general election for the Municipal Corporation was successfully conducted on January 15, 2025.
+This transition from a City Council to a Municipal Corporation was finalized to provide the city with greater financial autonomy and better resources to improve urban infrastructure.